How to Use the man command in Linux

 -f Display a short description.

--k Search the specified keyword in short descriptions section of manual pages
+-k Search the specified keyword in the short descriptions section of manual pages

 -K Search the specified keyword in all sections of all manual pages